-Apple now sells three different Apple Watch models: the Series 7, the SE and the Series 3.
-(Following the trend of pulling last year's flagship smartwatch right when the new model hits shelves, Apple no longer sells the Series 6.)
-If you have an older Apple Watch and are curious whether you should upgrade, we're going to highlight the key differences between all the Apple Watch models that are still capable of running the latest watchOS — meaning all Apple Watches Series 3 or newer.
+Apple now sells three different Apple Watch models: the Series 8, the SE 2 (Gen 2) and the Ultra.
+(Apple no longer sells the Series 7, the SE (Gen 1) or Series 3 — all of which it was offering before September 2022.)
+If you have an older Apple Watch and are curious whether you should upgrade, we're going to highlight the key differences between all the Apple Watch models that are still capable of running the latest watchOS — meaning all Apple Watches that are Series 4 or newer.

-The truth is that every Apple Watch released in the last four years is generally similar — they all run the same watchOS, look and work fairly similar and have the same 18-hour "all day" battery life.
+The truth is that every Apple Watch that has been released in the last four years has been generally similar — except for the all-new Ultra.
+They all run the same watchOS, look and work fairly similar and have the same 18-hour "all day" battery life.
 Choosing between the different models is ultimately going to come down to the newer design, an always-on display, some exclusive wellness features and how much you're willing to pay.
 (Apple does have some enticing deals on older refurbished models.)

 The big thing with the Series 7 is that it has a new look.
 It has an always-on display that's 20-percent bigger, has thinner bezels and has more rounded corners than the Series 6; this allows for more watch faces and interphases, but more importantly it makes the display easier to navigate and use (there's a larger keyboard!).
 The Series 7 supports faster charging (33% faster) and has a more rugged design (IP6X rated), too.
 Other than a faster processing chip, the Series 7 has all the same sensors and capabilities as the Series 6.

-The Series 6 was last year's flagship smartwatch.
+The Series 6 was new in 2020.
 It has always-on display, a blood oxygen sensor and an altimeter.
 It also has a newer processor and slightly brighter display.
 If you're debating between the Series 6 and the SE, it mostly will come down to how much you want the always-on display.
 Apple doesn't sell the Series 6 anymore, but you can find it discounted on third-party sites like Amazon or Best Buy.
 However, it's going to cost almost as much as the Series 7, so you might as well just go with the newer hotness.

 Price: $279+ (Best Buy)